-Kenneth R. Fretwell, M.D., F.A.C.S
+Kenneth R. Fretwell, M.D., F.A.C.S.

 Chairman of Department of Surgery

 Currently the Chairman of the Department of Surgery, Dr. Fretwell has worked for Jamaica Hospital Medical Center for over twenty two years.
-A Cornell University Medical Center trained General Surgeon; he joined Jamaica Hospital in 1995 and was promoted to be the Director of Surgical Intensive Care Unit shortly thereafter.
-He has served as the Chairman of the Anesthesia & Invasive Procedures Committee and currently holds a seat on the medical board at the Hospital.
+A Cornell University Medical Center trained general surgeon, he joined Jamaica Hospital in 1995 and was promoted to be the Director of Surgical Intensive Care Unit shortly thereafter.
+He has served as the Chairman of the Anesthesia & Invasive Procedures Committee and currently holds a seat on the medical board at the hospital.
 Dr. Fretwell has been a Clinical Assistant Professor of Surgery at Cornell University Medical Center since 2006.
 He has won many awards through the years including the Dewitt Award in Surgery as well as the Chief Resident Teaching Award.
 In 2015, he was also named Honorary Police Surgeon to the New York Police Department

 Trauma Medical Director

-Jeffery Chan, M.D., F.A.C.S
+Jeffery Chan, M.D., F.A.C.S.

 Director of Acute Care Surgery

 Currently the Director of Acute Care Surgery, Dr. Jeffery Chan received a Bachelor’s Degree in Chemistry and his Medical Doctor Degree from Boston University.
 Dr. Chan received his residency training at New York Hospital – Cornell Medical Center.
 He is the recipient of the New York Presbyterian Hospital-Weill Cornell College Department of Surgery Faculty Teaching Award.
 Dr. Chan has collaborated on various research projects throughout his career in areas of basic sciences and surgery and these studies have been published in various surgery journals.
-He was also awarded teaching awards in 2010 and 2015.
+He was also the recipient of teaching awards in 2010 and 2015.

-Dr. William Nugent, M.D.
+William Nugent, M.D.

 Dr. Nugent is an Attending Surgeon who is Board Certified in both Surgery and Surgical Critical Care.
 He received his Bachelor’s degree from Cornell University and his MD from Dartmouth Medical School, as well as an MBA from the Tuck School of Business at Dartmouth.
-His completed both his residency in Surgery and fellowship in Surgical Critical Care at New York Presbyterian Hospital- Weill Cornell Medical Center.
+He completed both his residency in surgery and fellowship in Surgical Critical Care at New York Presbyterian Hospital- Weill Cornell Medical Center.
 He has several publications in prestigious journals and has presented his work at various conferences nationwide.
 He is also an avid sailor and pilot.